geomstats/geomstats/docs/contributing.rst

 A docstring is a well-formatted description of your function/class/module which includes its purpose, usage, and other information.

-There are different markdown languages used for docstrings in Python.
+There are different markdown languages/formats used for docstrings in Python.
 The most common three are reStructuredText, numpy, and google docstring styles.
 For geomstats, we are using the numpy docstring standard.
-Check out `NumPy template <https://numpydoc.readthedocs.io/en/latest/format.html>`_ for a thorough walkthrough.
+When writing up your docstrings, please review the `NumPy template <https://numpydoc.readthedocs.io/en/latest/format.html>`_ to understand the role and syntax of each section.
 Following this syntax is important not only for readability, it is also required for automated parsing for inclusion into our generated API Reference.

 In Python, each module, class, and function has a ``__doc__`` attribute.
 It is set by default whenever you include a pair of three double quotation marks just after the ``def func(a, b):`` line in a .py file.